-I am a third-year PhD student in Computer Science supervised by Prof. Rob Procter and Dr. Maria Liakata.
+I am a final year PhD student in Computer Science supervised by Prof. Rob Procter and Dr. Maria Liakata.
 I am affiliated with the Warwick Institute for the Science of Cities (WISC) CDT and funded by the Leverhulme Trust via the Bridges Programme.
 My background is Applied Mathematics and Complexity Science.

 I am a visiting student at the Alan Turing Institute in London.